The Superconductivity of Sr$_2$RuO$_4$ Under $c$-Axis Uniaxial Stress: Introduction

 \section{Introduction}

 \SRO{} is a famous exemplar of unconventional superconductivity, due to the quality of the available samples and the precision of knowledge about its normal state, and because the origin of its superconductivity remains unexplained in spite of strenuous effort~\cite{Maeno94_Nature, Mackenzie03_RMP, Maeno12_JPSJ, Mackenzie17_npj}.
-No proposed order parameter is able straightforwardly to account for all experimental results.
-The greatest conundrum is posed by evidence that the order parameter combines even parity with time reversal symmetry breaking, with evidence for even parity provided by a drop in the spin susceptibility below $T_\text{c}$~\cite{Pustogow19_Nature, Ishida20_JPSJ, Chronister21_PNAS, Petsch20_PRL} and Pauli-like limiting of the in-plane upper critical field~\cite{Yonezawa13_PRL, Kittaka14_PRB}, and evidence for time reversal symmetry breaking by muon spin rotation~\cite{Luke98_Nature, Grinenko21_NatPhys} and Kerr rotation~\cite{Xia06_PRL}.
-Further discussion is given in Refs.~\cite{Mackenzie17_npj, Kivelson20_npj}.
-The difficulty in combining even parity and time reversal symmetry breaking is that, without fine tuning, the implied order parameter is $d_{xz} \pm id_{yz}$~\cite{Grinenko21_NatComm}.
-The horizontal line node at $k_z=0$ implies, under conventional understanding, interlayer pairing, which is unlikely because the electronic structure of \SRO{} is highly two-dimensional~\cite{Bergemann03_AIP, Ohmichi00_PRB}.
+No proposed order parameter is able straightforwardly to account for all the existing experimental observations.
+The greatest conundrum is posed by evidence that the order parameter combines even parity~\cite{Pustogow19_Nature, Ishida20_JPSJ, Chronister21_PNAS, Petsch20_PRL} with time reversal symmetry breaking~\cite{Luke98_Nature, Grinenko21_NatPhys, Xia06_PRL}.
+This combination of properties implies, if there is no fine tuning, that the superconducting order parameter is $d_{xz} \pm id_{yz}$~\cite{Grinenko21_NatComm}.
+Under conventional understanding, this is not expected because the horizontal line node at $k_z=0$ implies interlayer pairing, while the electronic structure of \SRO{} is highly two-dimensional~\cite{Bergemann03_AIP, Ohmichi00_PRB}.